neilbrown/edlib/README.md

 Notmuch email reader
 --------------------

-"notmuch" as a email indexing and management tools.
+“notmuch” as a email indexing and management tools.
 The notmuch email reader provides one document which displays various saved searches with a count of the number of items, and another document type which can show a summary line for each message found by a given search.
 They work with the email document pane to allow reading and managing an e-mail mailbox.

 Ncurses Display
 ---------------

 The “ncurses” display can draw text on a terminal window and can set various attributes such as colour, bold, underline etc.  It also receives keyboard and mouse input and sends “Mouse-event” or “Keystroke” command up to the input manage.

 There can be multiple ncurses displays, each attached to a different terminal.

 Pygtk Display
 -------------

-This is a display module written in python and using pygtk for drawing.
+This is a display module written in python and using python-gtk for drawing.

 When a “text” or “clear” request is made on a pane, the module